Dennis Williams, crayon artist

 As a person, Williams used his artistic talents in bold and creative ways, not to become wealthy and powerful, but to make a difference and contribute to society.
 He maintained his enterprising, perspicacious, and heroic nature despite personal tragedies and may have even died because of his racial views.

 Contributor: Mary Frances is a college instructor, artist, and independent historian.
-She recently created a documentary film chronicling the life of Eva Carroll Monroe, who founded the Lincoln Colored Home in Springfield.
+She has created a documentary film chronicling the life of Eva Carroll Monroe, who founded the Lincoln Colored Home in Springfield.
+Frances also is co-author, with Beverly Helm-Renfro, of African Americans in Springfield, an Images of America photo collection.
 Frances has lived in Springfield for 33 years and is interested in documenting untold African-American stories.

 Original content copyright Sangamon County Historical Society.
 You are free to republish this content as long as credit is given to the Society.
 Learn how to support the Society.